Harald-U/labinstructions/roks201.md

     * [https://ibm.biz/developer-dach](https://ibm.biz/developer-dach)
     * Check your emails for a verification mail and click the link within

 2. We have created pre-configured OpenShift clusters.

+    The clusters are located in one of our Frankfurt datacenters (region "eu-central")

     To assign yourself to one of these:

     * Go to https://fraworkshop.mybluemix.net
     * Lab key for this lab is "oslab"